chenggroup/ai2-kit/README.md

 ./ai2-kit --help
 ```
-Note that instead of running global `ai2-kit` command, you should run `./ai2-kit` to run the command from source.
+Note that instead of running global `ai2-kit` command, you should run `./ai2-kit` to run the command from source on Linux/MacOS or `.\ai2-kit.ps1` on Windows.

 ## Manuals